HL7/PDDI-CDS/pages/_includes/start.md

 The PDDI CDS artifacts use the HL7 CDS Hooks specification [1.0](http://cds-hooks.org/specification/1.0/).
 The CDS Hooks standard defines the data structure to facilitate communication between the EHR and the CDS service through a RESTful API request and response.
 This allows patient data to be sent and received by the EHR at intervals that better align with clinical workflows – further leveraging FHIR and SMART applications at the point of care.
 CDS Hooks instances include CDS Discovery, EHR requests and CDS service response.
 The `context` and `prefetch` are two key elements of the CDS Hook request that contain patient information.
 The `context` element contains data that is task and hook-specific.
 The `prefetch` element contains patient-specific information that is relevant to the `context` data and the invoked CDS service.
 The CDS Hooks response is a set of Cards.
 The Cards contain general information, suggested actions, and display indicators in a structured format for the EHR to process and display.
 The CDS Discovery of the CDS Hooks specification delineates information that the CDS service is to provide to the EHR.

-> *Note:* A CDS service is not necessarily CDS Hooks dependent.
-For this use case, CDS Hooks provide simplicity and specific orientation for CPOE workflow integration.
+> *Note:* The [HL7 specification for decision support](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=334) does not require that the CDS service process CDS Hooks.
+This implementation guide requires their use because CDS Hooks should provide simplicity and specific orientation for CPOE workflow integration.